snowplow-incubator/snowplow-micro-examples/README.md

 ```
     cy.eventsWithSchema( "iglu:com.snowplowanalytics.snowplow/submit_form/jsonschema/1-0-0", 5 );
 ```
- With this command you can look specifically for [unstructured events](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/understanding-schemas-and-validation/), which include both custom unstructured [events](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol#310-custom-unstructured-event-tracking) and all other default Snowplow events that are of "ue" eventType (link-click, submit-form ad-impression etc.)
+ With this command you can look specifically for [unstructured events](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/understanding-schemas-and-validation/), which include both custom unstructured events and all other default Snowplow events that are of "unstruct" eventType (link-click, submit-form, ad-impression etc.)

 #### .eventsWithContexts